tarzasai/Lurkiti/README.md

 If you use KDE Plasma (KWin), you may also like **Director**: https://github.com/tarzasai/kwin-script-director

-Director is a KWin script that automatically arranges windows, keeps one primary window large, and parks the others on a screen edge so you can keep them visible.
+Director is a KWin script that automatically arranges windows, keeps one primary window large, parks the others on a screen edge so you can keep them visible, and provides keyboard shortcuts to swap the main window with parked windows in rotation order.

 This is only relevant for KDE/KWin users.